qqrm/qqrm/README.md

 ### Hey there, I'm Alexey, also known as qqrm :wave:

-I'm a Rust Team Lead with over a decade of experience in backend development, CAD systems, smart contracts, and ORM.
+I'm a Rust Team Lead with over a decade of experience in backend development, CAD systems, smart contracts, and SORM.
 I am passionate about managing and mentoring development teams, fostering collaboration, and driving successful project outcomes.

+And yeah, lately I've been seriously into agent-based programming: practicing it, loving it, and extracting all the real-world value I can from it.
+There's so much untapped potential there, and it's wild how much impact it can have when applied thoughtfully.

 ---